Port Said Lighthouse: History

 From 1868 until the end of his reign, Khedive Ismail ordered the construction of lighthouses at different points across Egypt's Mediterranean coast.
 Among these, the lighthouse of Port Said had special significance owing to its connection to the Suez Canal, the national infrastructure project undertaken during Ismail's reign.
-Ismail commissioned French architect François Coignet to design the lighthouse, and oversee its construction.
-Coignet used the novel technique of building the lighthouse out of reinforced concrete.
-The lack of nearby stone quarries and the cost of importing stone from elsewhere caused those in charge of construction to become interested in the use of concrete.
+Ismail commissioned French industrialist and engineer François Coignet to design the lighthouse and oversee its construction.
+The lack of nearby stone quarries and the cost of importing stone from elsewhere led those in charge to become interested in concrete as a material.
+Coignet determined to use the novel technique of reinforced concrete in the construction.